EnergyMashupLab/NIST-CTS-Agents/src/marketagent/README.md

 The Market Position Manager is a function that tracks completed (cleared) transactions in a ledger to determine committed market positions.
 Market position information is needed by the TEUA (on behalf of the SC), and is maintained by the MA as transactions are created and cleared.

-The TEUA consumes information on existing market positions to the SC which can use the information to determine the difference between committed position and projected needs, thus transacting only for what is needed to align currcommitted position with projected needs, tendering to buy or sell as appropriate.
+The TEUA consumes information on existing market positions and passes to the SC which can use the information to determine the difference between committed position and projected needs, thus transacting only for what is needed to align currently committed position with projected needs, tendering to buy or sell as appropriate.

 All transactions and clearing flow through the MA, which through the MPM function will update the Market Position for use by the TEUA.